Coder2026/Bacayuk_Showcase/README.md

 ./gradlew bootRun
 ```

+## Notes

+- This repository is intended for **portfolio/showcase purposes only**.
-Configuration values that contain secrets have been replaced with environment variable placeholders.
+- Sensitive information such as API keys, database credentials, Firebase credentials, JWT secrets, and other confidential configurations have been replaced with environment variable placeholders.
+- Some production-specific configurations and integrations have been omitted or simplified.